Updated: Aug 5

 Traditional Chinese Medicine (Energetics) Nutritional Information

-Energetically, this granola strengthens, nourishes the Qi and Jing (your energy and essence), and promotes the circulation of Qi and blood.
+Energetically, this granola strengthens and nourishes the Qi and Jing (your energy and essence), and promotes the circulation of Qi and blood.
 The nuts and seeds act to resolve phlegm and drain water.
 The spices are pungent and warming; they stimulate digestion, promote circulation, and assist to disperse stagnation and dampness.

 Source: TCM information based on Leggett, Helping Ourselves.